 You’ve just been fired for ‘gross misconduct.’

-But before we can address this let’s consider: what does dismissal actually mean?
+But before we can address this let’s consider: What does gross misconduct dismissal actually mean?

 A situation where an employer terminates the contract of an employee is known as dismissal.
 In an ideal environment, dismissal should be the last resort after all other redressal tactics have failed to work like an informal meeting to resolve the issue followed by a formal disciplinary action.